softeng-feup/open-cx-a-programmer-odissey/README.md

 The program has a voting mode available, this mode allows users to vote on surveys using button A(yes) and button B(no).
 To enter voting mode the user must hold button A for a few seconds and then release.
 At this point the message "Voting" will be displayed on screen and the user is free to cast votes using buttons A and B, the votes will be sent over radio.
 To return the microbit to proximity mode a user needs to simply click A and B simultaneously.

+To make a survey a python script is used.
+The script, named microbit.py, can be found in the folder Serial Port.
+To run the script python 3 is needed, as well as modules pySerial and requests.
+In order to receive votes you will need a microbit connected to a computer with the server microbit program flashed.
+On windows the [arm mbed serial driver](http://os.mbed.com/media/downloads/drivers/mbedWinSerial_16466.exe) may be needed.

+To generate a survey launch the script with arguments: voting "question" timeout "option1" "option2".
+Example on windows would be:
+> py -3 microbit.py "my question?"
+40 "yes" "no"

+To repeat the survey later while retaining the previous run the option arguments are not needed, in this example it would be:

+> py -3 microbit.py "my question?"
+60

+After launching the script the following webpage should appear on screen:

+![alt text][voting]

+Votes from microbits on the same channel and within range of the server will appear automatically on the page.

 ## Sharing Mode

 If the user wishes to share information, such as contacts or CV, the user needs to enter sharing mode by holding button B for a few seconds.
 To receive information the user must simply be in sharing mode.
 Information is sent be pressing button A while in sharing mode.
 Due to microbit limitations the information gathered will be provided to the user upon returning the microbit.
 To return the microbit to proximity mode a user needs to simply click A and B simultaneously.